Sample Efficiency Matters: A Benchmark for Practical Molecular Optimization: Experiments

 \textbf{Metrics}: To consider the optimization ability and sample efficiency simultaneously, we report the area under the curve (AUC) of top-$K$ average property value versus the number of oracle calls (\textit{AUC top-$K$}) as the primary metric to measure the performance.
 Unlike using top-$K$ average property, AUC rewards methods that reach high values with fewer oracle calls.
 We use $K=10$ in this paper as it is useful to identify a small number of distinct molecular candidates to progress to later stages of development.
 We limit the number of oracle calls to 10000, though we expect methods to optimize well within hundreds of calls when using experimental evaluations.
 The reported values of AUCs are min-max scaled to $[0, 1]$.

-\textbf{Data}: Whenever a database is required, we use ZINC 250K dataset that contains around 250K molecules sampled from the ZINC database~\cite{sterling2015zinc} for its pharmaceutical relevance, moderate size, and popularity.
+\textbf{Data}: We restrict all our methods to using the ZINC 250K dataset only whenever a database is required, which contains around 250K molecules sampled from the ZINC database~\cite{sterling2015zinc} for its pharmaceutical relevance, moderate size, and popularity.
 Screening and MolPAL search over this database; generative models such as VAEs, LSTMs are pretrained on this database; fragments required for JT-VAE, MIMOSA, DST are extracted from this database.

 \textbf{Other details}: We tuned hyperparameters for most methods on the average AUC Top-10 from 3 independent runs of two Guacamol tasks: zaleplon\_mpo and perindopril\_mpo.
 Reported results are from 5 independent runs with various random seeds.
 All data, oracle functions, and metric evaluations are taken from the Therapeutic Data Commons (TDC)~\cite{huang2021therapeutics}~{(\url{https://tdcommons.ai})} and more details are described in Appendix.
+Note that the implementation of sitagliptin\_mpo and zaleplon\_mpo are different from the ones in Guacamol~\cite{brown2019guacamol}.